pmitros/cpsd-lottery/docs/choose.md

 * Specialty programs: e.g.  music, language, Montessori, etc.

+* Start and stop times.
+Do they work for your logistics?
+Will kids get enough sleep?
+Check [bus routes](https://ewa.edulogweb.com/cambridgema1web/webquery/) too, as well as before-school and after-school options to get a better idea of realistic hours.
+Some buses pick kids up a long time before school to give time to drive in and have breakfast in the cafeteria.

 ### What to do on a school tour

 * See how classrooms are managed.
 Do students look actively **engaged?** Are they doing things?